iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.md

 ## Parameters of the taxes and transfers system

-The structure of these parameters will be laid out in gep-3; we just note some general naming considerations here.
+The structure of these parameters are laid out in \<GEP-3 `gep-3`>; we just note some general naming considerations here.

 - There is a hierarchical structure to these parameters in that each of them is associated with a group (e.g., `arbeitsl_geld`, `kinderzuschlag`).
 These groups or